DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Infections may include extensive viral warts and crusted scabies.

 Severe reduction in CD4+ T-lymphocyte count (<50) usually indicates infection with HIV.
 It leads to unusual manifestations of infection, and infection with organisms that are normally harmless in healthy individuals.
-It seems that the immune system tolerates the presence of organisms that it normally fights to eradicate from the skin.
+It seems the immune system tolerates the presence of organisms that it normally fights to eradicate from the skin.
 Examples include:

 Because the appearance of skin conditions is often different in immune suppressed individuals compared to normal, unusual conditions and infections must be considered.
 Tests include repeated: